MRCIEU/varGWAS/README.md

 Build

-Tested with GCC v5 & v6 and with Apple Clang v12.
+Tested with GCC v5 & v6.
 Quantile regression library does not build with GCC >=v7.

 ```shell
 mkdir -p build